Save thousands on vehicle repairs with Endurance.

 Understanding the Different Kinds of Extended Warranties

 Every vehicle and vehicle owner is different.
-Similarly, vehicle protection programs offer varying levels of coverage based on your needs or your car’s make, model and/or year.
-However, most of these coverage options fall under one of two overall terms: exclusionary and inclusionary.
+Similarly, vehicle protection programs offer varying levels of coverage based on your needs or your car’s make, model, and/or year.
+However, most aftermarket coverage options fall under one of two overall terms: exclusionary and inclusionary.

 Exclusionary warranties have the most comprehensive coverage available.
 The term ‘exclusionary’ means that unless the warranty coverage in question explicitly excludes a component, it’s automatically included in your plan.
-Alternatively, inclusionary warranties only cover components that are stated explicitly in a list of inclusions.
+Alternatively, inclusionary warranties only cover components stated explicitly in a list of inclusions.
 A powertrain warranty, for example, is the most common kind of inclusionary warranty.
+As the name implies, a powertrain warranty covers specified components of the engine, transmission, and drive axles (more on this later).

 In comparison, a bumper-to-bumper warranty is a comprehensive warranty placed on a brand-new vehicle from the manufacturer.
-This warranty covers all mechanical and electrical defects and/or failures on the vehicle and typically lasts only 36 months or 36,000 miles.
-Endurance offers extended coverage for your vehicle to protect you once your manufacturer’s Bumper-to-Bumper warranty expires in the form of auto protection plans and maintenance coverage.
+Buy a new car from Ford, Hyundai, Kia, Toyota, or any of the other dozens of automakers, and you drive away with coverage for all mechanical and electrical defects and/or failures on the vehicle.
+However, this protection typically lasts only 36 months or 36,000 miles.
+Endurance offers extended coverage for your vehicle to protect you once your manufacturer’s bumper-to-bumper coverage expires in the form of auto protection plans and maintenance coverage.

 What Does Bumper-to-Bumper Mean?